 The 8,000 square-foot main building was opened to the public in 1992, and features museum-quality displays and exhibits, a theater, gift shop, classroom, offices, library and restrooms.
 The volunteers continued to show tremendous dedication to the project by contributing funds, material, and labor to make this building a reality.
 In 1993, Marsh Haven began tracking all of the hours that the volunteers were donating, and as of spring 2017, we have reached 100,000 hours that have been recorded.

 Nearly all of Marsh Haven’s operating funds come from supporting members and the small admission fees charged.
 Volunteers keep the nature center open seven days a week from mid-April through mid-December.
 Marsh Haven Nature Center combines a visitor center, nature education center and art gallery into one facility.
 This beautiful center offers information about the ecology, history and wildlife of Horicon Marsh, as well as offering nature hikes, educational and outdoor programs.
 Marsh Haven provides a well-rounded, enjoyable experience for all visitors.

 The goal at Marsh Haven is to provide quality hands-on environmental education to children and adults, individuals and organizations.
 With ideal indoor and outdoor facilities, Marsh Haven is able to provide programs lead by the resident naturalist, or offer opportunities for self-guided programs.
-School groups, homeschool families, scouting groups and other organizations and individuals visit Marsh Haven for educational programs, summer camps, family-friendly events, campouts, Family Nature Club events, and other special programs throughout the season.
+School groups, homeschool families, scouting groups and other organizations and individuals visit Marsh Haven for educational programs, family-friendly events, campouts, and other special programs throughout the season.